uday2005/WiDS-2024-Web-Dev/Week-1/README.md

 - **Task 1:** Concept Review and Q&A session (Quiz link will be uploaded on Monday, 16th December 2024).
 - **Task 2:** Set up your development environment and create a multi-page website using HTML, CSS, and JavaScript.
+- **Task 3:** Go through the day to day to plan . you are supposed to do design the tutorial site with the start files,follow the instructions written in there.

 Resources will be uploaded as the course progresses.